Four more pre-schools to be set up in Sengkang by end-2022 to meet demand

-SINGAPORE - Sengkang will have four new pre-schools by the year end, with an additional 60 infant care and 400 childcare places on offer, said the Ministry of Social and Family Development (MSF) on Monday (Jan 10).
+Sengkang will have four new pre-schools by the year end, with an additional 60 infant care and 400 childcare places on offer, said the Ministry of Social and Family Development (MSF) yesterday.

-In a written reply to Mr Louis Chua (Sengkang GRC), the ministry said the new centres will be built in locations such as community centres.

 Infant care and childcare capacity in Sengkang has grown faster than the national average in recent years.